Super Lawyers

 Similac NEC Lawsuit Update

-The NEC class action suits in state and federal courts are progressing at a steady, unhurried pace, although there is visible advancement.
+The NEC class action suits in state and federal courts are progressing at a steady, albeit unhurried, pace, with visible advancements.
 Plaintiffs believe the meritorious cases hold promise, but there might not be as many of the “best cases” as lawyers initially anticipated.
 It is hard to know what other lawyers have in their inventory.
-But we think our law firm’s inventory of NEC lawsuits is filled with solid cases where the child could have been protected from NEC if there had been an adequate warning on the product.
+However, we believe our law firm’s inventory of NEC lawsuits comprises solid cases where the child could have been protected from NEC if there had been an adequate warning on the product.

 Over 200 cases have been filed in the Northern District of Illinois’s multidistrict litigation (MDL).
 Judge Rebecca Pallmeyer is running the federal NEC lawsuits against Mead and Abbott.
 There are also a ton of these cases in state court.

-The first bellwether trials in the NEC MDL class action are scheduled for 2024.
-These results – if they actually go to trial before a global baby formula settlement – will be a big deal.
-But now we have already seen two big verdicts in state court in Illinois ($40 million) and Missouri ($495 million that have really changed the landscape of this litigation.
+The first federal bellwether trial in the MDL is currently scheduled to begin on November 10, 2025.
+This case will be critical in shaping the litigation moving forward.
+If the trial proceeds as scheduled, and is not preempted by a global baby formula settlement, it will give the parties and the court a benchmark for evaluating NEC baby formula lawsuit values on a broader scale..
+But nothing can change that we have already seen two big verdicts in state court in Illinois ($40 million) and Missouri ($495 million which have really changed the landscape of this litigation.

 Similac Lawsuits for Causing NEC in Premature Infants